Activities & Experiences

 DAY 7: PLANT A TREE AND GO SOUTH

-Visit Platbos, learn about the Overberg’s indigenous forests and plant a tree (or three).
+Visit Platbos, learn about the Overberg’s indigenous forests.
 Just down the road, visit Flower Valley to learn more about the local fynbos and proteas.
+You can also offset your travel through the ‘Trees for Tourism’ programme.
 The Western Cape is the smallest, but most diverse floral kingdom on the planet.
 Continue down the road to Cape Agulhas (the southern-most tip of Africa).
-We recommend sitting down at one fo the local restaurants to enjoy fresh fish and chips.
+We recommend sitting down at one of the local restaurants to enjoy fresh fish and chips.
 The local harbour is a great spot.

 DAY 8: RIVER, LAGOON AND OCEAN WATERS

 Kayak on the lagoon or Klein River in Stanford.
 Have a leisurely stroll through the streets of Stanford where you’ll find interesting antique shops and art galleries.
 The local restaurants offer delicious lunch options (our favourites are Stanford Hills and La Trattoria.
 (Try to book in advance as most are not open every day and are often full when they are open.
 For a quick bite and some delicious local produce visit Ou Meul café.
 They make a great cappuccino too.

 Return to Whale Huys Eco Villa and spend a relaxed afternoon scanning the ocean for signs of activity from the comfort of the numerous balconies or ecowood deck – you may well see the seals and dolphins that regularly pass by the coast in front of the house.
 For dinner, consider one of the restaurant options in De Kelders or Gansbaai.
 Again, we recommend booking in advance.

 For more information on these or other activities, have a look at Xplorio.com and Gansbaai Adventure.
 These are also great platform to check if there are any cultural or art festivals going on in the area.